Updated for 2021

 The network of trails goes right through our downtown core and now includes easy access to our dedicated bike lanes.

 There are several places to rent bikes if you want to join them.
-Check out our Adventure Tours Travel Guide for contact info.
+Check out our land activty guide for contact info.

-Festivals and Events include: (to be updated with 2020 dates as soon as they are made available)
+Festivals and Events in Victoria in June include: (to be updated with more information about 2022 dates as soon it is made available)